chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 ---

-Back in early 2014 Oracle released the results of the Java EE community survey which was created to gather feedback about what developers want to see Java EE 8.
+Back in early 2014 Oracle released the results of the Java EE community survey which was created to gather feedback about what developers want to see in Java EE 8.
 One of the questions in the survey was whether people would like to see a MVC web framework alongside with JSF in Java EE 8.
 [The result](https://java.net/downloads/javaee-spec/JavaEE8_Community_Survey_Results.pdf)
-was clear.
+was pretty clear.
 Over 60% of the participants voted "Yes".
 As a result [JSR 371 (MVC 1.0)](https://jcp.org/en/jsr/detail?id=371) was started to work on the new action-based web framwork for Java EE.